yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-advisor.md

 If you see query load skew, contact {{<support-cloud>}}.

-### CPU skew
+### CPU skew and CPU usage

 Advisor monitors CPU use to determine whether any nodes become hot spots.
-Advisor flags nodes where CPU use on a node is 50% greater than the other nodes in the cluster in the past hour, or CPU use for a node exceeds 80% for 10 minutes.
+Advisor flags nodes where CPU use on a node is 50% greater than the other nodes in the cluster in the past hour (skew), or CPU use for a node exceeds 80% for 10 minutes (usage).

 **Why**

-CPU skew can be caused by a number of issues:
+CPU skew and high usage can be caused by a number of issues:

-- A node is receiving a higher number of connections.
+- A node has a higher number of connections.
 - A node is receiving a higher number of queries.
 - Set of rows or specific rows are accessed frequently by queries executing across different nodes in the cluster.